aclarkData/jekyll-now/_posts/2017-10-09-Backpropagation-Explained.md

-With the recent buzz in the deep learning research community over the efficacy and future of [backpropagation](https://www.quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921/), I thought this would be a good time to give an intuitive explanation for what exactly backpropagation is and how it works instead of just throwing some mathematical formulas, as is the common way backpropagation is "explained".
+With the recent buzz in the deep learning research community over the efficacy and future of [backpropagation](https://www.quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921/), I thought this would be a good time to give an intuitive explanation for what backpropagation is and how it works.

 First off, what is backpropagation and why is it needed?
 Assuming that we have a model that takes an input *x* and predicts an output, *y*, to make our model accurate, we train it by showing the machine